UPPS 07.10.01 - Honor Code

 As provided in the TSUS Rules and Regulations, Chapter VI, Subsection 5.36, the provost and VPAA, or designee, will hear appeals of academic decisions and will reach a decision within 10 business days, with the understanding that additional time may be required to obtain information or counsel pertinent to the decision.
 After an appeal has been filed, the parties may communicate only through the provost and VPAA, or designee, until the matter is resolved.
 Grounds for appeal are limited to allegations that:

 the university’s procedures outlined in this policy were not followed.
 However, deviations from prescribed procedures will not necessarily invalidate a decision or proceeding; and

 the university has violated a right guaranteed to the student by the Constitution or laws of the United States or the state of Texas.

-The provost and vice president for Academic Affairs, or a designee, will render a final decision on the appeal within a reasonable time and will inform all parties including the faculty member, student, AVPAA’s office, and Council chair of the decision.
+* The provost and VPAA, or designee, will render a final decision on the appeal within a reasonable time and will inform all parties including the faculty member, student, the AVPAS and Dean of University College’s office, and the Council chair or vice chair of the decision.

-Records of students who are found guilty of academic misconduct will be maintained by the AVPAA’s office for a period of five years and then will be destroyed.
-These records are intended for internal tracking purposes only and are not subject to open records/freedom of information requests.
+* Records of students who are found guilty of academic misconduct will be maintained by the AVPAS and Dean of University College’s office in accordance with the University Records Retention Schedule SAP410.
+These records are intended for internal tracking purposes only and are not subject to open records or freedom of information requests.

 Reviewers of this UPPS include the following: